boobo94/boobo94.github.io/_posts/2022/01/2022-01-27-why-boobo-new-domain.md

 ---
 title: New domain for Why Boobo
 summary: The new domain for Why Boobo.
-Why Boobo is a changing it's name and what's going on next?
+Why Boobo is changing its name and what's going on next?
+This is a fresh beginning, but I'll do the same content.
 categories: abstract
 date: 2022-01-27 09:09:09 +0000
 cover: https://cdn.pixabay.com/photo/2016/03/06/05/03/rocks-1239727_1280.jpg